In early April of 1863, the Civil War entered its third year with no immediate end in sight. The casualty list for the north

 York State Soldiers’ Home was becoming a reality.

 On June 1, 1876, notice was given to all places interested in hosting the Home.
-The following responded: Elmira
+The following responded: Elmira offered 50

-offered 50 acres and $25,000; Penn Yan offered 188 acres on Lake Keuka and $5,000; Watkins offered 200 acres and $5,000
+acres and $25,000; Penn Yan offered 188 acres on Lake Keuka and $5,000; Watkins offered 200 acres and $5,000 and Bath

-soldiers who were admitted.
+who were admitted.
 Bath won after a tie breaking vote.

-On Wednesday, June 13, 1877, the GAR semi-annual encampment was held in Bath to coincide with the cornerstone
+On Wednesday, June 13, 1877, the GAR semi-annual encampment was held in Bath to coincide with the cornerstone laying

-laying ceremony.
+ceremony.
 No fewer than 20,000 people attended including twenty reporters.

 On April 8, 1878, the Grand Army of the Republic Soldiers’ Home of the State of New York was transferred to the state and